Atlanta Slip and Fall Attorney

 Almost any existing hazard on another person’s private property could trigger a slip and fall accident, but the leading causes of slip-and-fall injuries are:

-- dangerous or defective stairs, porches, and balconies
+- Dangerous or defective stairs, porches, and balconies

-- poor lighting, both indoors and in parking lots
+- Poor lighting, both indoors and in parking lots

-- potholes or broken pavement in parking lots and sidewalks
+- Potholes or broken pavement in parking lots and sidewalks

-- slick or wet floors and broken floor tiles
+- Slick floors and broken floor tiles

-- worn or curled carpeting
+- Worn or curled carpeting

-- accumulations of rain, snow, or slush
+- Accumulation of rain, snow, or slush

 If you sustain a slip and fall injury in an accident caused by defective stairs, safety railings, or lighting, you may qualify to bring a premises liability lawsuit against the property owner on the basis of a building code violation.